zygi/rstudiomcp/README.md

 ## Usage with Claude Code

-1. Start the MCP server in RStudio (automatically creates `.mcp.json`)
+1. Start the MCP server in RStudio
-2. Open the project folder in Claude Code
+2. Open Claude Code inside the project folder (from either the integrated RStudio terminal, or external terminal)
-3. Claude Code auto-detects the MCP server via `.mcp.json`
+3. Claude Code should automatically detect the server and connect to it!
+You can verify that by typing `/mcp` and looking at the details.

 You can now ask Claude Code to interact with your R session!

-## Troubleshooting
+## Simple Troubleshooting

 If you're having problems setting this up, paste the following into Claude:
 ```
 Hi!
 I'm trying to set up RStudio-MCP to use with a Claude Code session but it's not working.
 Could you please help me debug?
-The project readme is at https://github.com/zygi/rstudiomcp/README.md
+The project readme is at https://github.com/zygi/rstudiomcp/blob/master/README.md
 (but maybe fetch it as a raw file.)
 ```